Person holding a sore heel needing heel pain - plantar fasciitis treatment

-Plantar Fasciitis – 3 Tips From A Podiatrist To Minimise The Pain.
+Plantar Fasciitis Treatment – 3 Tips From A Podiatrist Which May Help

-It causes pain under the heel, which may extend into the arch.
-It will often be worst in the morning or after rest, when you first stand and for the first few steps and be painful at the end of the day also.
-Most cases will be worse with activity or prolonged standing, while resting improves the pain levels.
-If you think you might have plantar fasciitis then here a three tips to help settle it:
+It normally causes pain under the heel with the first few steps after rest and may extend into the arch.
+It will often be worst in the morning or after significant periods of rest, when you first stand and for the first few steps and is often painful at the end of the day especially after a long day on the feet.
+Most cases will be worse with activity or prolonged standing, while resting can improve the pain level.
+If you think you might have plantar fasciitis then here a three tips which may help to try and ease the discomfort:

-1. A plantar fascia stretch (or tennis ball stretch)
+1. A plantar fascia stretch (or tennis ball massage)

-Plantar fasciitis is due to inflammation in the ligament under the bottom of your heel due to over stretching.
+Plantar fasciitis is due to inflammation in the ligament under the bottom of your heel due usually as a result of minor tears or over stretching.
 Therefore if it is tight, it is more likely to have increased damage.
 So how do you stretch your plantar fascia?

 Looking for an Adelaide Podiatrist near Burnside or Woodville?